 “China… China…picture, five Hong Kong dollars… China”

-Mac and I laughed with earnest passion, as our tensions untied, and we thanked God for a little miracle.
-We rode the bus back to Kowloon with the boisterously friendly group from the city by the bay, from where we caught the ferryboat back to Hong Kong island in time for a couple of stiff brandies before taking a water taxi back to the Coral Sea – “San Francisco’s Own.”
+Mac and I laughed with earnest passion, as our tensions untied, and we thanked God for a miracle.
+We rode the bus back to Kowloon with the boisterously friendly group from the city by the bay, from where we caught the ferryboat back to Hong Kong Island in time for a couple of stiff brandies before taking a water taxi back to the Coral Sea – “San Francisco’s Own.”

 Hong Kong was a vibrant city, full of life, activity, wealth—and poverty.
 I am interminably dumbfounded by the curt distance from a wealthy man’s pockets to a poor man’s struggle.
 It is a bridge rarely crossed that connects that historical, spiritual gap, and, as Pappy might stammer, well patrolled by the spirit of Robin Hood, the prince of thieves, or Song Jiang and his 108 bandits.